alphagov/govuk-developer-docs/source/manual/alerts/elasticsearch-cluster-health.html.md

 logs-elasticsearch-1.management) for sending logs.

-If logs-elasticsearch-1.management is not available, we need to tell Logstash on logging-1 to send its syslog data to a different elasticsearch node.
+If logs-elasticsearch-1.management is not available, we need to tell Logstash on logging-1 to send its Syslog data to a different elasticsearch node.
 This is done by changing the /etc/hosts file on logging-1.management